/ Loading — please wait

 / Say hi

-Open to backend engineering roles, side projects with solid engineering, and mentorship conversations.
+Open to backend engineering roles, systems-heavy products, and architecture conversations.
 I reply to most emails within a day.

 / Selected Work

-Backend for salon operations — booking, scheduling, and subscriptions on a multi-tenant foundation.
+Full product for salon businesses — I built the Next.js frontend, NestJS backend, and deployment stack solo.
+Live at donebyme.dk: booking, scheduling, and subscriptions on a multi-tenant foundation.

-VS Code extension to generate and preview project folder trees before files hit disk — small surface area, steady adoption.
+VS Code extension to generate and preview project folder trees before files hit disk — small surface area, 29k+ downloads, steady adoption.